shierc/oTree/download.md

 * From your command line, run the command `pip` to check if Pip is installed.
 If not, you can download it [here](https://pip.pypa.io/en/latest/installing.html).
 * Download [oTree](https://github.com/oTree-org/oTree/archive/master.zip) and unzip it to a convenient location (such as your "Documents" folder).
 (Or, use Git to clone [this repo](https://github.com/oTree-org/otree))
-* In your command line, go to the root directory where `requirements_base.txt` is, and run these commands (you may need administrator permissions):
+* In your command line, go to the root directory of the unzipped folder where `requirements_base.txt` is, and run these commands (you may need administrator permissions):

     ```
     pip install -r requirements_base.txt